 Each family court location in Ontario offers subsidized mediation services.
 The first meeting, called an intake meeting, is always free.
-You can get up to 8 hours of mediation for a fee based on you and your partner's incomes.
-This service is available whether or not you are in court.
-If you are already in court, you can get up to 2 hours of mediation free of charge.
-See https://www.attorneygeneral.jus.gov.on.ca/english/family/service_provider_by_family_court_location.php.
+After that, you can get up to 8 hours of mediation for a fee that is based on you and your partner's incomes.
+This service is available whether or not you have a court case.
+If you have a court case, you can get up to 2 hours of mediation for free at the court.
+See www.attorneygeneral.jus.gov.on.ca/english/courts.

 You can also find mediators with lower fees through JusticeNet.
 JusticeNet is a not-for-profit that helps people in Ontario whose income is too high to get legal aid and too low to afford standard legal fees.
 See www.justicenet.ca/professions.